-Today Grange Road stretches from the High Street Thornton Heath to Beulah Hill but originally it was only the part north of Grange Road that had this name, the section in Upper Norwood.
+Today Grange Road stretches from the High Street Thornton Heath to Beulah Hill but originally it was only the northern part of Grange Road that had this name, the section in Upper Norwood.
 In the middle of the C19th most of the slopes of Beulah Hill were still wooded and the area west of this road was part of the grounds of Beulah Spa.

 After the Spa closed it was put up for auction in May 1858 and bought by Frederick Horne.
 At the time of the sale the northern end of Grange Road was gated at its junction with Beulah Hill.
 Horne had the Lawns, a grand villa, built for his family in 1860 in the grounds of the estate.
 He then parcelled up and leased out, on 100 year leases, the higher ground to the east of Sylvan Road along the margins of Beulah Hill and to the west of Grange Road.
 With panoramic views over Croydon it is not surprising that these building plots would be attractive to prospective house-builders and building began almost at once with Grange Lodge in 1861, now number 361 Grange Road but then number two.
 Grange Mount, at the junction of Grange Road and Beulah Hill, was not built until 1868 from which time it was occupied by John Simms Reeves until he was forced to sell up and retire to the coast in 1895.